-In most circumstances, we encourage students to speak to [insert role i.e. your teacher/Year Level Coordinator].
-However, students are welcome to discuss their concerns with any trusted member of staff including [teachers, wellbeing staff, school social worker etc].
+In most circumstances, we encourage students to speak to the Year Level Leader and/or Head of Sub-School.
+However, students are welcome to discuss their concerns with any trusted member of staff including teachers, the wellbeing team, or principal class.

-Parents or carers who may develop concerns that their child is involved in, or has witnessed bullying behaviour at Example School should contact [insert name, role and details i.e. the Student Wellbeing Coordinator, Linda Smith, by phone on 8888 8888 or by email directed to linda@school.com).
+Parents or carers who may develop concerns that their child is involved in, or has witnessed bullying behaviour at Forest Hill College should contact their child’s Year Level leader.

-Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Example School are timely and appropriate in the circumstances.
+Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Forest hill College are timely and appropriate in the circumstances.

 Investigations